tarasglek/wireguard-relay/README.md

 `relay.sh 5000 1`
 Above command would bridge connections between port `public-relay.com:5000` and `public-relay.com:5001`.

-So you'd set one wireguard instance to port at port `5000` and the other at `5001` and they would be able to talk each other.
+So you'd set one wireguard instance to point at port `ublic-relay.com:5000` and the other at `public-relay.com:5001` and they would be able to talk each other.

 Alternatives: